Renovamen/Text-Classification/models/Transformer/README.md

 # Transformer

-This folder contains the implemention of Transformer proposed in paper:
+Implementation of Transformer proposed in paper:

 **Attention Is All You Need.** *Ashish Vaswani, et al.* NIPS 2017. [[Paper]]([https://arxiv.org/abs/1706.03762]) [[Code]](https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/models/transformer.py)

-Here are my [notes](https://renovamen.ink/2020/07/17/transformer/) of Transformer (Chinese).
+Here are my [notes](https://renovamen.ink/post/2020/07/17/transformer/) on Transformer (Chinese).

 Only the encoder part of Transformer is used.
 Some modificaitons have been made to make the Transformer work for text classification task.